irfanjmdn/r65/README.md

 ## Overview

-#### This repository only contains essential files for the WIRED version of the Royal Kludge R65 (ANSI layout).
-For the ISO layout or other Royal Kludge keyboard variants, visit sdk66’s [QMK Firmware Repository](https://github.com/hangshengkeji/qmk_firmware/tree/master/keyboards/rk).
+The Royal Kludge RKR65 is a 66-key RGB backlit keyboard with Chartreuse, Brown, or Blue switches.
+It offers a gasket structure for a soft typing experience, knob adjustment, firmware updates, ergonomic design, and hot-swappable keys.

-When I bought this keyboard, I was told it was open source by the seller, but they never gave out the files.
+When I bought this keyboard, I was told it was open source by the seller, but they never gave out the files on their website.
 After weeks of emails and follow-ups, I finally received the QMK firmware for the Royal Kludge R65.
 Special thanks to [sdk66](https://github.com/sdk66) for sharing these files!

-Included here are all the files for the R65: firmware, keymaps, VIA json, PCB diagram, and an additional SnapTap/SOCD mod for the keyboard.

 ## Known Issues